 - Cumulative is a logical value that refers to the type returned probability distribution.
 If it is TRUE, the function returns the cumulative probability output for zero to X inclusive.
 If it is FALSE, it returns the Poisson probability for exactly x.

-Steps to Plot Poisson Distribution of a Sample Data in Excel
+How to Plot Poisson Distribution of a Sample Data in Excel: Easy Steps

 Let’s get introduced to our sample data first.
 You have to gather sample data like this first off.